progsysseminar15/progsys/writeups/Rosenblum91.md

 But that might not be true any more with support for CLOBs and with NoSQL databases.
 It would be interesting to look up the performance metrics of those databases.

+### Michael Andersen

+Being a bit late with my review, I will omit the summary of the paper.
+What I found interesting about this topic is that it seems obvious to the authors that a big issue with a log structured file system is reclamation of space and how cleaning works.
+They spent a good chunk of the paper on this, and I'd wager a good chunk of the system complexity.
+I wonder now, if this idea were revisited, if the priorities would shift, and if it would change things.
+For example, if a log structured distributed filesystem for big data were engineered, and the workload was generally append, would you need cleaning?
+The answer is not an unequivocal no, because copying files around to improve locality might still be important.
+Nevertheless, the role of the cleaning would change a lot.

+I am a bit disappointed that a modern implementation of this does not exist.
+I think that a filesystem tailored for mostly-append workloads would be an asset, certainly in the systems that I work with.
+Considering that progressive systems often result in this type of workload, I think that such a file system would receive a better welcome today.